Travel.State.Gov > International Travel > Country Information > Belize International Travel Information

 Persons with Mobility Issues: While in Belize, individuals with disabilities will find accessibility and accommodation very different from in the United States.
 The law does not expressly prohibit discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment, education, air or other transportation, access to health care, or the provision of other state services.
 The law does not provide for accessibility to persons with disabilities.
 Most public and private buildings and transportation are not accessible.

-Women Travelers: Women traveling alone or in small groups have been targets for sexual assault, even in tourist areas.
+Women Travelers: Women traveling alone or in small groups are targets for sexual assault, even in tourist areas.
 See our travel tips for Women Travelers.

 Medical care for minor ailments is generally available in urban areas.
 Advanced medical treatment is very limited in Belize City or Belmopan and is extremely limited or unavailable in rural and remote areas.
 Pharmacy services are generally acceptable in larger cities.
 Specialized prescription medications may be completely unavailable.
 If you bring your own prescription medications, you must carry a current doctor’s prescription for each medication.
 Please contact the Belize Customs Department at (501) 223-7092 or via e-mail at firstname.lastname@example.org for more information.